joshua0pang/consha/README.md

 Consha
 ======

 Minimal imperative programming language with typed references, channels and concurrency.
-A simple, linear type system enables move-semantics for references and data race freedom.
+A simple, linear type system enables move-semantics for references and absence of data races.

-The language is a research prototype inspired by [Rust](https://www.rust-lang.org/) and used for static analysis of concurrent programs, especially absence of data races with an owner-shop based type system.
+The language is a research prototype inspired by [Rust](https://www.rust-lang.org/) and used for static analysis of concurrent programs, especially absence of data races with an ownership-based type system.

 Verified Properties
 -------------------